Having an active toddler is a great thing, but sometimes it doesn’t feel that way.

 Ah, I can just imagine how much easier bedtime will be once I tire my toddler out.

-Instead of trying to get your toddler to calm the heck down, you really should embrace their need for physical activity because it helps to build a healthy body.
+Instead of trying to get your toddler to calm the heck down, you really should embrace the need for physical activities for toddlers because it helps to build a healthy body.

-I refer to this list frequently, because I’m in need of indoor physical activities for my crazy toddler.
+I refer to this list frequently, because I’m always wondering how to entertain my toddler indoors.

 If your toddler still naps, but struggles to fall asleep at bedtime, keeping them active is necessary to ensure that you get some mama-me time at the end of the day.